Jacob-CL/CTFNotes/Boxes/HTB_Puppy.md

 # Puppy
 ## Findings
 - Stephen as admin account (step.cooper_adm)
-- Adam is a developer
+- Adam is a developer and account is blocked/disabled
 - /lvRxjnmZBA is empty, UltFsQYRGg.txt is empty, GptTmpl.inf,

 ## NMAP